hyf152632/happy_coding/src/code_style/thinking_in_ramda/content.md

 `R.identity`

-if, as in our case, the second branch is identity, we can use when instead of ifElse:
+if, as in our case, the second branch is identity, we can use `when` instead of `ifElse`:

 ```js
 const alwaysDrivingAge = age => when(lt(__, 16), always(16))(age)
 ```

 If the first branch of the conditional is identity, we can use `R.unless`.
-If we reversed our condition to use gte(\_\_, 16) instead, we could use unless.
+If we reversed our condition to use `gte(__, 16)` instead, we could use `unless`.

 `R.cond`

-Ramda also provides the cond function which can replace a switch statement or a chain of if...then...else statements.
+Ramda also provides the `cond` function which can replace a switch statement or a chain of if...then...else statements.

 ## PointFree Style